Erythroxylum/psmc/README.md

 # PSMC Data Processing Pipeline

-This project contains the scripts used to fetch raw reads, clean them, map to their genome assemblies, and prepare for PSMC analysis.
+This project contains the scripts used to fetch raw reads, clean them, map to their genome assemblies, call snps, generate consensus fastq, run psmc, and plot.

 ## Overview of Steps